gatoWololo/PtraceFuture/README.md

-# Rust Ptrace Future Attempt
+# Rust Futures From Scratch

-This is my attempt at implementing a Rust future for ptrace events.
-Still WIP.
+This is my attempt at implementing a Rust future "from scratch" for process events.

-We do not use tokio, or mio.
+We do not use Tokio, or Mio.
 Instead implement our own executor and reactor which communicate with futures through thread local state.

+This is an example implementation for (TODO this blog).